DOsgoodCU/whatsthepointgameinteractive/readme.md

 data-next: Path to the next slide.

-data-img: Path to your image file (e.g., assets/chart.png).
+data-img: Path to your image file (e.g., assets/chart.png, but it can even be a url).

 Example:
+'''# Results

+Here is what people put in the forms:

 <div id="slide-config"
      data-type="figure"
      data-next="../slide4/"
      data-img="https://dosgoodcu.github.io/auto-assets/public_investment_chart.png">
 </div>

-# Results
-Here is your latest performance graph.
+'''

-Type 3: Simple Text Slide
+Simple Text Slide

 Displays standard Markdown text with a "Next" button at the bottom.

+Example in this repo: savingspoints.md

 Attributes: